ngneat/dialog/README.md

 export class AppModule {}
 ```

-The default size is `md`.

 ## Styling

-You can customize the styles with this classes:
+You can customize the styles with these classes:

 ```scss
 ngneat-dialog {